Dysport™ vs. BOTOX®

 The main new forms of botulinum toxin currently in Phase III clinical trials are PurTox (Mentor Corporation) and NT201 (Merz Pharmaceuticals).
 Also, there are other forms of toxins from China, Brazil, and South Korea that are being tested in countries other than the United States.

-Dr. Joel Schlessinger is a board-certified dermatologist and board-certified cosmetic surgeon in private practice in Omaha, Nebraska.
+Dr. Joel Schlessinger is a board-certified dermatologist and cosmetic surgeon in private practice in Omaha, Nebraska.
 He is President Emeritus of the American Society of Cosmetic Dermatology and Aesthetic Surgery.

 Are there side effects?The most common side effects are these (you may have none of these side effects):